 Perseverance.
 Humility.
 Transparency.
 Communication skills.
 A good sense of humor.

 From shadowing a Dentist to the DAT (Dental Admissions Test), surround yourself with the best tools available to you.
 Not everyone can go to Harvard.
 But everyone has the opportunity to be a high-quality Dentist, to be a fee-for-service associate general Dentist.
-This is your decision.
-Your dental dreams.
-It’s up to you!

 Harvard School of Dental Medicine ranks high on any list.
 Harvard runs an exclusive program, taking in less than 40 students each year.
 Its offerings are exceptional, almost ensuring earnings potential and distinguished career prospects.
-Harvard fosters critical thinking, independent learning, and evolving skills important to general dentistry.
+Harvard fosters critical thinking, independent learning, and evolving skills essential to general dentistry.